XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.7.1 Description

 Compute the visitation frequency of each location, for a set of individuals.
-Given an individual `u`, the visitation frequency of a location r<sub>i</sub> is the number of visits to that location by `u`.
-The higher the value, the more frequently u is located at r<sub>i</sub>
+Given an individual `u`, the visitation frequency of a location ri is the number of visits to that location by `u`.
+The higher the value, the more frequently u is located at ri

 ##### 2.1.7.2 Arguments